Skip to content

 Activity 3-3 | Test your access to Moodle Innovate

 Please test your log in access to Moodle Innovate Now with your RRU credentials.
-Note that Moodle Innovate Now is a different Moodle platform than the one we use for our class.
+Moodle Innovate Now is a different Moodle platform than the one we use for our class.
 Moodle Innovate Now is located at https://innovate.royalroads.ca/now/ You and your team can use this as a platform to facilitate your week.
-Eve if you do not plan on using Moodle as your facilitation platform, please make sure that you have access to Moodle Innovate as other teams may want to use it during the weeks when you are a learner.
+Even if you do not plan on using Moodle as your facilitation platform, please make sure that you have access to Moodle Innovate as other teams may want to use it during the weeks when you are a learner.

 Activity 3-4 | Post a draft facilitation plan on one team members blog